-Romantic writers, along with literary, religious, and scientific issues of century.
+633. Studies in the Nineteenth Century: The Romantic Age.
+(3-0).
+Credit 3.
+I Romantic writers, along with literary, religious, and scientific issues of century.
 Research papers.
 Prerequisite: Graduate classification or approval of Department Head.

-- 634. Studies in the Nineteenth Century: The Victorian Age.
+634. Studies in the Nineteenth Century: The Victorian Age.
 (3-0).
 Credit 3.
 II, S Prose and poetry from Carlyle to Shaw.
 Research papers.
-Prerequisite: Graduate classification or approval of Department Head. - 649.
-Studies in the Twentieth Century: British Literature.
+Prerequisite: Graduate classification or approval of Department Head.

+635. Studies in Victorian Poetry and Prose.
 (3-0).
 Credit 3.
+II, S